Coronavirus (Covid-19) Advice and Support

 You do not need to contact your GP if you think you have coronavirus.

-- You can use the online 111 coronavirus service to get advice and find out what to do.
+- Call 119 to book a test.
+You can also use the online 111 coronavirus service to get advice and find out what to do.
 Only call 111 if you cannot get help online, or cannot handle your symptoms at home.
 This approach will free up help for those who most need it.

 Babies and children